Can My Personal Health Records Be Leaked Like A Celebrity? | Patient Resources | MedicalRecords.com

 Proponents of electronic medical records and electronic health records (EMR/EHR) technology say that electronic patient records could help prevent leaks.

-With paper health records, almost anyone can look at a record without leaving a trace.
-Electronic patient record systems can control access to medical records by limiting user authorization.
-They also have the potential to provide an audit trail of all users who have accessed a specific medical record.
-This transparency, proponents say, would provide a significant deterrent to leaks.
+With a paper personal health record, almost anyone can look at a record without leaving a trace.
+Electronic medical record systems can control access to personal health records by limiting user authorization.
+They also have the potential to provide an audit trail of all users who have accessed a specific personal health record.
+This transparency, proponents say, would provide a significant deterrent to leaks and decrease the change of HIPAA violations.

 As always, patients should talk with their doctors to learn the specific patient privacy measures at their practice.